Lord Mayor of London: Lord Mayor's Show

-The day after being sworn into office, the Lord Mayor leads a procession from the City of London to the Royal Courts of Justice in the City of Westminster, where the Lord Mayor swears allegiance to the Crown.
+The day after being sworn into office, the lord mayor leads a procession from the City of London to the Royal Courts of Justice in the City of Westminster, where the lord mayor swears allegiance to the Crown.
 This pageantry has evolved into one of London's longest-running and most popular annual events, known as the "Lord Mayor's Show".
-The Lord Mayor travels in the City's state coach that was built in 1757 at a cost of £1,065.0s.3d.
-Nowadays, this festival combines traditional British pageantry with the element of carnival, and since 1959 it has been held on the second Saturday in November.
+The lord mayor travels in the City's state coach that was built in 1757 at a cost of £1,065.0s.3d.
+Today, this festival combines traditional British pageantry with the element of carnival.
+Since 1959 it has been held on the second Saturday in November.
 Participants include the livery companies, bands and members of the military, charities and schools.
 In the evening, a fireworks display is held.